Recommendation: GSI LEP (v1)

 parameters |

-list | MUST be a hierarchical series of commands and/or parameters (for example, ["file", "open", "somefile.txt"]).
+list | MUST be a hierarchical series of commands, parameters, or other flags (for example, ["file", "open", "somefile.txt", 0x1]).
 The list MUST NOT contain any newline ("\n") characters.
 A hierarchical list is used here in lieu of arbitrary data so that recipients can quickly route the message through an if-else or if-return tree for better organization and performance. |

 data |